LuizBoina/dragon-gpt/README.md

 ## General Updates

-- [Update on 27/10/23] Add Support to Local LLM, the Llama 2, so you don't need to have a OpenAI account and even credits on that.
-The results using Llama may be inferior and slower then to ChatGPT but at least it's free. :grin:
+- [Update on 27/10/23] Add Support to Local LLM, the Llama 2, so you don't need an OpenAI account and even credits in that.
+The results using Llama may be inferior and slower than ChatGPT but at least it's free. :grin:

 ### Summary